Shalva Nutsubidze: Tbilisi State University

-1920-1940
+1920–1940

-Shalva Nutsubidze and Giorgi Chubinashvili attended an exhibition of Georgian art relics in Germany in 1920.
+Nutsubidze and Giorgi Chubinashvili attended an exhibition of Georgian art relics in Germany in 1920.
 In 1921, he started working for Tedo Glonti's Socialist-Federalist newspaper, which was published with the consent of the Revolutionary Committee.
 The "Social Philosophy Studying Group" was founded the same year under his direction.

-On the recommendation of the university's pedagogical department, Shalva Nutsubidze left for Europe in 1925, to become acquainted with the work of philosophical seminars at Berlin University.
-Shalva Nutsubidze was a professor at Leipzig University from 1925 until 1926.
+On the recommendation of the university's pedagogical department, Nutsubidze left for Europe in 1925, to become acquainted with the work of philosophical seminars at Berlin University.
+Nutsubidze was a professor at Leipzig University from 1925 until 1926.
 He intended to translate "The Basics of Aletheology" into German while on a scientific trip, but changed his mind and authored a new book, "Wahrheit und Erkenntnisstruktur" ("Truth and the Structure of Cognition"), which was reviewed in 1926 by prominent Neo-Kantians Arthur Liberty and Buchenau.

-Shalva Nutsubidze received the degree of Doctor of Philosophy on April 17, 1927, after successfully defending his doctoral dissertation, "Truth and the Structure of Cognition."
+Nutsubidze received the degree of Doctor of Philosophy on April 17, 1927, after successfully defending his doctoral dissertation, "Truth and the Structure of Cognition".
 He went on a scientific trip to Germany in 1928.
 In 1930, he traveled to Germany to see an exhibition of Georgian art relics.
-Shalva Nutsubidze was not permitted to continue his philosophy lectures at Tbilisi State University after his return to Georgia.
+Nutsubidze was not permitted to continue his philosophy lectures at Tbilisi State University after his return to Georgia.

 He was a senior researcher at the Tbilisi Teaching Institute in 1935.

-1940-1950
+1940–1950

-Shalva Nutsubidze was a professor at the Maxim Gorky Institute of World Literature in Moscow from 1940 to 1941.
+Nutsubidze was a professor at the Maxim Gorky Institute of World Literature in Moscow from 1940 to 1941.
 He returned to Georgia in 1942 and resumed his lecturing at Tbilisi State University.
-Shalva Nutsubidze was elected a full member of the Georgian SSR Academy of Sciences in 1944.
+Nutsubidze was elected a full member of the Georgian SSR Academy of Sciences in 1944.

-Shalva Nutsubidze was dispatched to Berlin on a special assignment in 1945.
+Nutsubidze was dispatched to Berlin on a special assignment in 1945.
 According to one story, he was in charge of investigating the fate of Yakov Dzhugashvili, though his presence and work in Berlin were exploited to hold Georgian exiles by Soviet security services.

 He began working at the Institute of Philosophy of the Soviet Socialist Republic of Georgia in 1946.
 At the same time, he taught a course at Tbilisi State University about the history of Georgian philosophy.
-During a discussion at the Institute of Philosophy in 1948, Petre Sharia and Ilarion Talakhadze fiercely criticized the work "Rustaveli and the Eastern Renaissance," and Shalva Nutsubidze was dismissed a year later.
+During a discussion at the Institute of Philosophy in 1948, Petre Sharia and Ilarion Talakhadze fiercely criticized the work "Rustaveli and the Eastern Renaissance", and Nutsubidze was dismissed a year later.